AutodeskGames/stingray-docs/source/stingray_help/building_levels/terrain_tool/create_terrain.md

   > **Note:** With terrains if you do a frame all (A) or frame selection (F) the view does not focus the entire terrain, instead it shifts toward a different position based on camera rotation.

+  > **Note:** Avoid creating very dense terrains, since performance lags could occur when highly tessellated terrains are used with complex rigid bodies.
+You can reduce the density of the terrain by reducing the size of the heightmap and mask textures.

-##Export a sculpted mesh as a height map
+**Export a sculpted mesh as a height map**

 You can export the sculpted terrain mesh as a .dds or .raw file.
 In the **Property Editor**, under Height Map, click **Export** and enter a name and the file type to save the terrain mesh.

-To edit the material for the terrain:
+**To edit the material for the terrain:**

 1. Select the associated material in the **Asset Browser**.
   The **Property Editor** displays properties of the 'terrain_basic' material.